MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-troubleshooting.md

 # Holographic Remoting troubleshooting

-> [!IMPORTANT]
+> [!NOTE]
-> This guidance is specific to Holographic Remoting on HoloLens 2.
+> This guidance is specific to Holographic Remoting on HoloLens 2 and Windows PCs running [Windows Mixed Reality](../../discover/navigating-the-windows-mixed-reality-home.md.

 ## Spectre mitigated libraries not found.